 When acute symptoms cannot be safely managed in the home setting, hospice patients may need to be cared for in an inpatient setting under the General Inpatient (or “GIP”) Level of hospice care.
 GIP care is designed for short-term symptom management and stabilization, typically for five to seven days.
 Hope Hospice provides GIP care in a partnering skilled nursing facility or hospital, or in our own McCarthy Care Center (MCC).
 Read More.

-A caregiver describes how his experiences with Hope Hospice helped him feel supported.
+A caregiver describes how her experiences with Hope Hospice helped her feel supported.